-F. Team Roping
+E. Team Roping

 - 1. Each contestant will be allowed one loop only at CPRA rodeos, regardless of the number of go-rounds.
 Dally only, no tying on. - 2.
 The field judge shall drop the flag when the animal is roped by its head and heels, and both horses are facing the animal in line with ropes dallied and tight.
 The horses' front feet must be on the ground and the ropers must be mounted for the flag to drop.
-The animal must be standing up when roped by its head and heels. - 3.
-The animal's body must be changed before the heel loop can be thrown.
+The animal must be standing up when roped by its head and heels.

+- 3. The animal's body must be changed before the heel loop can be thrown.
 However, if the animal stops, it must only be moving forward for the heel loop to be legal.
-Any heel loop thrown in the switch will be considered a cross fire and no time will be recorded. - 4.
+Any heel loop thrown in the switch will be considered a cross fire and no time will be recorded. - a.
+The field flagger will have final decision on calling a cross fire.
+In the case the field flagger had his view obstructed, the flagger may ask another official for an opinion on a potential crossfire call. - 4.
 If an animal is roped by one horn, the roper is not allowed to use their hands to remove the loop or put the loop over the other horn or head. - 5.
 If the heeler/header ropes a front foot or feet in the heel or head loop, this is a foul catch.
 Neither contestant may remove the front foot or feet from the loop by hand.
 However, should the front foot or feet come out of the heel or head loop by the time the field judge drops their flag, the time will be official. - 6.
 There will be only three legal head catches: - a.
 Around both horns. - b.
-Half a head.
+Half a head. - c.

-- c.
 Around the neck. - 7.
 The following shall be illegal head catches: - a.
 If the hondo passes over one horn and the loop over the other. - b.
 If the loop crosses itself in a head catch. - c.
 If the loop is in the animal's mouth. - 8.
 Any heel catch behind both shoulders is legal if the rope goes up heels. - 9.
-Roping one hind foot receives a five-second penalty. - 10.
+Roping one hind foot receives a five second penalty. - 10.
 The head rope cannot make contact with the animal prior to the neck rope being released.
 If the head rope makes contact with the animal prior to the neck rope being released, a no time should be recorded. - 11.
 Any questions as to catches will be decided by the judges.
-If a field judge tells the header to hold the animal, so the field judge may inspect the head catch, and the header does not do so, the team may receive a "notime".
+If a field judge tells the header to hold the animal, so the field judge may inspect the head catch, and the header does not do so, the team may receive a "no-time".